De-Panther/unity-webxr-export/docs/customization/disabling-telemetry.md

 });
 ```

-Or remove/comment the line completely:
+Or by commenting out these lines, or removing the code completely from the `index.html` file:

 ```js
 /*MozillaResearch.telemetry.start({